 Arizona K-12 Academic Standards - Mathematics

-Even though Common Core curriculum is embedded into the teaching of all subjects, teachers will still be following the other set state curriculum standards for each subject matter.
+Even though Arizona Standards curriculum is embedded into the teaching of all subjects, teachers will still be following the other set state curriculum standards for each subject matter.
 Check out a listing of all state standards.

 Vulture Peak is a School-Wide Title I school, and all students are eligible to received Title I services.
 A school with a Title I Schoolwide Program, which is primarily addressed in Section 1114 of Title I, Part A, is one that receives Part A funds “to upgrade the entire educational program of a school that serves an eligible school attendance area in which not less than 40 percent of the children are from low-income families, or not less than 40 percent of the children enrolled in the school are from such families.”
 The focus of a Schoolwide Program is Comprehensive Schoolwide Reform to ensure all students, especially those considered most academically at-risk, are able to attain academic proficiency based upon state academic standards.